bjssacademy/advanced-tdd/chapter08/chapter08.md

 ### Decoupling

 Coupling refers to how connected something is to other system components.
 We prefer less coupling between components generally.
+If two things are coupled, then a change in one requires a change in the other.
+If many things are coupled, changing that software becomes next to impossible.
+Goodbye, agile project!

 ![Coupling and cohesion in application layers](images/application-layers-cohesion-decoupling.png)

 The deeper that components become intertwined, the harder it is to understand them apart.
 It is also harder to change one without breaking the other.
 Such systems are harder to test, harder to maintain and harder to replace with new tech.

-The previous diagram shows a layered application.
-Note that while it uses SQL to talk to a database, the details are hidden from everywhere else.
+The previous diagram shows a decoupled application.
+Take the SQL database as an example.
+The details of SQL are hidden from everywhere component except for the database and the data access components.
 Upgrading the database might need changes to the SQL.
 But you would not see changes in the application logic, JSON API or the React UI Components.
 This is an example of _abstracting the database away_ so the we can _decouple layers_.

 Decoupling goes hand in hand with abstraction.